Why you need a VAC at your church

 1. A key concern is how will you procure speakers.
 Especially if you are a smaller church.
 It’s hard to generate enough interest to attract a large audience, which would allow you to afford a well-known speaker.
 So, the VAC will seed your VAC by livestreaming the VAC Headquarters speakers to your site initially.
 This will allow you to gather like-minded attendees and grow the attendance.
 Once you have enough in your audience (usually 300-500), your local VAC will then be able to bring in their own speakers and run independent events.
 Note when livestreaming, the first 20 mins are always dedicated to the local VAC.

 2. The second concern is- who will run the events of the VAC?
 To do this you will need to recruit the following 3 key individuals as well as some event volunteers.
+All positions currently are volunteers.
+If the VAC expands in your area some of these positions may result in a stipend.

 a.
 The Local VAC president: The president needs to be a charismatic leader who will be the face of the local VAC.
 But it is necessary that he or she be a man or women of God.
 Not a political gadfly.